UCLM-ARCO/uclm-arco.github.io/recipes/content/integrating_metamotionr_with_python.md

 every measure of the sensor can be readed, but not all the measures support the use of a handler.

-# Connecting and Reading a data of the device
+# Connecting and Reading data from the device

 In this section, we are going to explain how you can read the battery from a MetaMotionR board.
 The first step is import the `metamotion` library in the